EmbraceAGI/ownlink/readme.md

 2. copy this notion template in your notion, get the notion page id like this :
 [Notion-template](https://twilight-stay-202.notion.site/Ownlink_Template-292e44db817d4cafb370287e59a63b93?pvs=4)
 id is 292e44db817d4cafb370287e59a63b93?pvs=4
-3. Edit values in [site.config.ts](./site.config.ts) 📝, change Notion page id to yours, that's all of it!
+3. Edit values in [site.config.ts](./site.config.ts) 📝, change Notion page id to yours, that's all of it, your have your ownlink now!

 > The ultimate starter kit for Next.js and Notion integration.
 >